Iodine and Cancer

 To put this in context, research from Japan suggests their average dietary intake is 13.8 mg per day!
 About 100 times higher!
 A number of Western health experts believe that level should be recommended in the West as we have far higher cancer rates than the Japanese.

-The FDA has actually recommended a daily dose of 165 mg in case of a Radiation emergency such as a nuclear event.
+The FDA recommend a daily dose of 165 mg in case of a Radiation emergency such as a nuclear event.

 Clearly, there is a huge variation in daily levels recommended.

-Sea Kelp is relatively easy to obtain in supplement form, but must be pure and mercury-free, so it’s really not as simple as popping down the local store.
+Sea Kelp or Sea Moss is relatively easy to obtain in supplement form, but must be pure and mercury-free, so it’s really not as simple as popping down the local store.
 A quality kelp from a quality supplier is crucial.
-This product will affect your hormones – don’t stint.
+This product will correct hormone levels.

 Nascent Iodine is the most bioavailable biochemically to the body.
 One, Ioderol, or Loderal from Optimox is in tablet form, and is recommended to be taken with magnesium and vitamin C. Nascent Iodine is also available in liquid form.

 This is an important issue.
-The following may deplete your iodine levels:
+As we alluded to above, the following may deplete your iodine levels:

 Bromine: Most common sources are pesticides and fumigants, plastic packaging, drugs, and soft drinks and baked products.
 Bromides are now added to flour; whereas iodine was added to bread prior to the 1980s.